hongjunehuke/hongjunehuke/README.md

  > >2021.05 ~ 2021.06
  > > "project"
  >
- > Get the data and calculate the mean, minimum value, variance, and standard deviation.
+ > Take the data and calculate the average, minimum, variance, and standard deviation to calculate the objective score.
- >
  > for prevents black consumers.
  >
  > with C language